 In March 2012, sixteen year old Amina Filali committed suicide after being forced to marry her rapist.
 According to article 475 of Moroccan criminal law, the charges of sexual assault are dropped when the rapist accepts marrying his victim.
 As a result, Amina was forced into marrying her rapist (Reparation Agreement) between the victim’s family and the accused’s family, with the authorities’ blessing, in order to save the victim’s family honor.
 This law is the stain of shame that affects rape victims.
 Many families approve such marriages to avoid scandals and dishonor and they force their daughters to obey.

 Amina Filali’s suicide shook the communities of human rights groups, women rights activists and the Moroccan feminist movement.
 Petitions under the name of “We Are All Amina Filali” started as part of a sixteen day campaign to fight against violence towards women.
 The campaign’s goal was to raise awareness of Amina’s tragedy and to put that law under the spotlight.
 Through petitions and hashtags on twitter under the hashtag of #AminaFilali #RIPAmina, Amina’s case was heard.
 People from around the world denounced the law.
-Through the campaign, thousands of voices called for the abolishment of article 475 of the Moroccan criminal law, and to ensure the protection of underaged girls and women against violence, and to have justice.
-In addition, they called on Morocco to enforce the prohibition over child marriages and prohibit judges of the criminal court from intimidating the victims into marrying their assailants, in cases of sexual violence in particular.
+Through the campaign, thousands of voices called for the abolition of article 475 of the Moroccan criminal law, for the protection of underaged girls and women against violence, and for justice.
+In addition, they called on Morocco to enforce the prohibition of child marriages and prohibit judges of the criminal court from intimidating the victims into marrying their assailants, in cases of sexual violence in particular.
 They also asked them to take the necessary measures to protect children, and to provide training to law enforcement, as an urgent matter, and to respect the international treaties Morocco had signed to eliminate all forms of discrimination against women, children’s rights treaties and the international covenant on civil and political rights, as well as to respect the Moroccan constitution itself.

 In January 2014, the Moroccan parliament approved revising article 475 of the criminal law, which exempted child rapists from jail time if they accepted to marry their victim, so that they could not evade legal action by marrying a minor and would be punished by serving prison time from five to ten years.